Axis Security Development Model

 Threat modeling

-Focus during threat scoping is on finding and categorizing attackers we want to handle using a high-level description of the system.
-Preferably the description is done using a data flow diagram (DFD) since it makes it easier to relate the more detailed use case descriptions that are used when doing the threat model.
+The focus during threat scoping is on finding and categorizing attackers we want to handle using a high-level description of the system.
+Preferably, the description is visualized as a data flow diagram (DFD) since it makes it easier to relate the more detailed use case descriptions that are used when creating the threat model.

-This does not mean that all the attackers we identify need to be considered, it simply means that we are explicit and consistent on the attackers we will address in the threat model.
-So, essentially the attackers we choose to consider will define the security level of the system we are assessing.
+This does not mean that all the attackers we identify need to be considered.
+It simply means that we are explicit and consistent in relation to the attackers we will address in the threat model.
+Essentially, the attackers we choose to consider will define the security level of the system we are assessing.

 Note that our attacker description does not factor in attacker capabilities or motivation.
 We have chosen this approach to simplify and streamline threat modeling as much as possible.